What is Homeowners Insurance and Do I Need it in NYC?

 Condo and co-op owners don't need a full homeowner's insurance policy.
 Sometimes, it's also referred to as apartment insurance.

 Condo insurance is, in fact, similar to renters insurance.
-It insure your valuables and liability for your household members and pets.
+It insures your valuables and liability for your household members and pets.

 It does not cover the building but everything inside of your unit.
-The condo association or cooperative will have insurance for the actual building and common areas of the property.
+The condo association or cooperative will have insurance for the property's actual building and common areas.

 Your HOA and maintenance fees are paid for the insurance purchased by the association.